gbrlbsls/iamnotafk/README.md

 # iamnotafk
-Python script that accept League of Leagends match, so we can drink water, eat fruits and respect our parents without losing PDL!
+Python script that accepts League of Leagends matches, so we can drink water, eat fruits and respect our parents without losing PDL!

 # Requirements
   Python==3.7.4